Club-Mate: History

 Geola Beverages of Dietenhofen, Germany originally formulated and marketed Club-Mate under the name Sekt-Bronte in 1924.
 The drink was only known regionally until acquired by Loscher and marketed under the name Club-Mate in 1994.

 In December 2007, Loscher marketed a Club-Mate winter edition.
 The limited-edition Club-Mate consists of the original formula mixed with cardamom, cinnamon, star anise and citrus extract.
 It is since sold regularly for a limited time during winter.

 In 2009, a Club-Mate-styled cola variety was introduced.
 Unlike other colas, its recipe includes mate-extract.

 In 2013, Club-Mate Granat, a Club-Mate variety with additional pomegranate flavor, was introduced.

 Club-Mate Zero, a sugar free version of Club-Mate is available since April 2022.

 As of July 2010, the company listed distributors in 60 countries, for example, the United Kingdom, Belgium, Bulgaria, Luxembourg, the United States, Canada, Australia, Hong Kong, Costa Rica and Taiwan.

 Culture

 Club-Mate has developed a following in computer hacker culture and tech start-ups, especially in Europe.
 Bruce Sterling wrote in Wired magazine that it is the favorite beverage of Germany's Chaos Computer Club.
-It is also popular at Noisebridge and HOPE in the United States, Electromagnetic Field in the UK, the Hack-Tic events in the Netherlands and the FOSDEM in Belgium.
+It is also popular at Noisebridge and HOPE in the United States, Electromagnetic Field in the UK, Farset Labs in Northern Ireland, the Hack-Tic events in the Netherlands and the FOSDEM in Belgium.

 Club-Mate appeared in numerous leading media websites like Al-Jazeera, TechCrunch and Vice.

 For similar reasons, the drink is also popular among ravers in cities across Europe such as Berlin.